-To present visual information as part of your presentation, you may use the chalkboard, overheads, PowerPoint (for Windows or Macintosh), Keynote (for Macintosh), or OpenOffice.org Impress (for Windows or Macintosh).
-If you are going to use PowerPoint, Keynote or Impress, e-mail the file to me by 9 a.m. on the day of your presentation so that I can make sure that it works on my computer.
-If possible, bring the file to class on a flash drive or CD as a backup in case the e-mail doesn't work.
+To present visual information as part of your presentation, you may use the chalkboard, overheads, or Powerpoint (if you use Keynote or OpenOffice to prepare your presentation, be sure to save it in Powerpoint format).
+If you are going to use PowerPoint, e-mail the file to me by 9 a.m. on the day of your presentation so that I can make sure that it works on my computer.
+If possible, bring the file to class on a flash drive as a backup in case the e-mail doesn't work.

 The presentation will be worth 15 percent of your grade, based on the thoroughness of your preparation, your effective use of visual aids (note that "effective" does not mean "flashy"; sometimes a simple chalkboard drawing is all you need), and your ability at leading a discussion.

 Participation: Your participation in the class discussions after spring break will count for 10 percent of your grade.
 If you say something in every discussion class, you'll get the full 10 percent; to encourage uninhibited discussion, I'm not going to grade the content of your comments.

 Integrity: If you copy another student's work or cheat in some other way on the exam, you will receive an F for the course.
 See the term paper instructions for the policy on plagiarism.